Choi states, symmetry-based quantum gate teleportation, and stored-program quantum computing: Introduction

-This work contains the following sections.
-In section~\ref{sec:pre}, we highlight the role of symmetry in teleportation.
-In section~\ref{sec:cr}, we discuss methods for channel-recovery from Choi states.
+Our model can also be adopted for other tasks, such as quantum channel simulation and dissipative quantum computing~\cite{VWC09,KBG+11}.
+In the setting of quantum communication, our scheme can also be viewed as an extended form of quantum repeaters that are important to build quantum networks~\cite{BDC+98,Kim08}.
+We present our work in the following sections depending on their technical sophistication.
+In section~\ref{sec:pre}, we review basics for quantum channels, teleportation, and their connection with symmetry..
+In section~\ref{sec:cr}, we discuss methods for channel-execution from Choi states.
 Then in section~\ref{sec:comp} we develop the symmetry-based gate teleportation and the scheme for composition of Choi states.
 In section~\ref{sec:extr} we present a method for the preparation of Choi program states via generalized-extreme channels.
 Then we discuss some applications of the model we develop in section~\ref{sec:app}, in particular, the stored-program quantum computing.
 We conclude with some perspectives in section~\ref{sec:conc}.